Kota Tua Jakarta: Restoration and revitalization

 The first concrete plan of Kota Tua revitalization was signed in December 2004 by Jakarta Old Town-Kotaku and the government of Jakarta.
 The commencement of the revitalization plan was started in 2005.
 Taman Fatahillah Square was revitalized in 2006.

 In 2014 the city's governor at that time Joko Widodo continued the restoration plan of Kota Tua.
-The project, named "Jakarta Old Town Reborn" (JOTR), is a cooperation between state-owned enterprises, the municipal government and the private sector.
+The project, named Jakarta Old Town Reborn (JOTR), is a cooperation between state-owned enterprises, the municipal government and the private sector.
 In March 2014, an event Fiesta Fatahillah was held in Taman Fatahillah Square.
 The government of Netherlands aided the restoration plan in July 2014.
 By August 2014, 16 buildings in Kota Tua have been restored, such as the Kota Post Office buildings (built in 1929), which has been converted into a contemporary art museum.
-Despite these promising developments, most of the city's crumbling colonial architecture remain in ruins up to this day.

-Street vendors remain the biggest problem in Kota Tua.
-Illegal street vendors and hawkers increase dramatically around Kota Tua area, especially during holidays, causing increase in garbage.
-As of May 2015, 415 street vendors are allowed to sell their items in Kota Tua area.
+The revitalization of Kota Tua was aimed to turn the area into a tourist friendly and culinary destination.
+The sidewalks widened and bicycle lane added.
+Street vendors's scattered in area were relocated in a designated place.